 Our Annual Work Plan outlines some of the key work that we propose to undertake in order to realise our objectives in the coming year.
 We also highlight our on-going work, which supports these goals.
-This document is a draft of our Annual Work Plan and Budget for the Commission's 2021/2022 financial year.
+This document is our Annual Work Plan and Budget for the Commission's 2021/2022 financial year.